RasmusBroborg/PostProductionScript/README.md

 # License

-Dotnet Timecode is Copyright &copy; 2022 Rasmus Broborg and other contributors under the [MIT license](LICENSE.txt).
+DialogueList is Copyright &copy; 2022 Rasmus Broborg and other contributors under the [MIT license](LICENSE.txt).